 A decade ago, we all experienced the tedious, slow speed and screeching sound of dial-up.
 Now that we have high-speed internet, slow loading times just aren’t accepted, yet with bad web hosting, this has been known to happen.
 In 2017, people are far less patient with sites that are slow to load.
 If the wait is longer than a few seconds, you run the risk of them going elsewhere — which, in your case, is probably a rival eCommerce site.

 Put yourself in the position of a potential customer visiting your website.
 You enter the domain and, instead of swiftly loading, you’re staring at a blank page for 10 seconds before anything happens.
-Not only does this test your patience somewhat; it also makes it a lot more likely that you’ll decide to check out a competing site that offers a much quicker and smoother experience.
+Not only does this test your patience somewhat; but it also makes it a lot more likely that you’ll decide to check out a competing site that offers a much quicker and smoother experience.

 Web hosting affects cyber security

-In the digital age, there’s a lot of expectation for new technology to be of the highest quality in regards to design, manufacturing and security.
+In the digital age, there’s a lot of expectation for new technology to be of the highest quality in regard to design, manufacturing and security.
 In the realm of eCommerce, the importance of cyber security cannot be stressed enough.
 Not only do you have website data that could potentially be compromised, but your client’s financial information could be stolen, which would destroy all trust consumers have in your company.

 Every year, businesses lose a lot of money thanks to cyber attacks.
 If your company website has poor-quality web hosting you leave yourself wide open to joining them.
 Website hosting services that include anti-spam and anti-virus email software will protect you from incoming threats, whilst regular backups will prevent you from the horror of losing all of your site data if something untoward should occur.